Andras-Csanyi/hashnode/clyq4nnaj00030al273nw07c6.md

 * parsing the output of Junit's ConsoleLauncher and process it for the UI

 * executing build whenever the code changes in order to reflect the changes on the UI, meaning if the developer adds a new test and the code can compile the new test should be displayed as soon as possible and with zero interaction from the developer

+* can execute commands and parse its result

 # Test case discovery